dissanayakeG/PHP_JS/Docs/PHP-fundamentals.md

 //Check the submitted token with the one stored in the $_SESSION to prevent the CSRF attacks.
 ```

 - Then the server checks:
     - If the request includes this token.
     - If it matches the token stored in your session.
 - The malicious site can’t know or guess that token, so the forged request fails.

 ### PRG (Post-Redirect-Get)

 When a user submits a form (like a registration form or payment form):
 - The form sends data with a POST request.
 - The server processes it (e.g., inserts into DB, sends an email).
 - The server then displays a “Success” page.
 - Now, if the user refreshes the page, the browser says: “Resubmit the form data?”
 - If they click Yes, the same POST request runs again — meaning the same data might get inserted twice, or payment might process again.
 - That’s the double-submit problem.

 The PRG Solution

--   POST:The user submits the form → server processes the data.
+- `POST`:The user submits the form → server processes the data.
--   REDIRECT:Instead of showing a success message directly, the server sends a redirect response (HTTP 302 or 303) to a GET URL.
+- `REDIRECT`:Instead of showing a success message directly, the server sends a redirect response (HTTP 302 or 303) to a GET URL.
--   GET:The browser then automatically loads that new URL — a normal GET request — where you display the success message.
+- `GET`:The browser then automatically loads that new URL — a normal GET request — where you display the success message.
--   Result: Refreshing the page now only reloads the GET page, not the original POST submission.
+- `Result`: Refreshing the page now only reloads the GET page, not the original POST submission.

 ```php
 <?php